JamesSuttonNZ/Knapsack-0-1-Dynamic-Programming/README.md

+# Dynamic Programming Algorithm to solve a 0-1 Knapsack Problem

+## How to run

-Dynamic Programming Algorithm to solve a 0-1 Knapsack Problem To run use the TestGenerator_0_to_1_DP class main method (recommended).
+To run use the TestGenerator_0_to_1_DP class main method (recommended).
 This randomly generates weights and values within given ranges.
 This takes 4 command line arguments: